ibm-garage-cph/istio-roks-101/workshop/exercise-4/README.md

 ![](../README_images/withistio.svg)

 ### Expose the BookInfo app with Ingress Gateway
+1. Take a look at the `bookinfo-gateway.yaml` file and correct `<your-initials>` in the VirtualService section.
+This will ensure that your applications will receive their own custom URI prefix
 1. Configure the bookinfo default route with the Istio Ingress Gateway.

     ```shell